-- The sun, moon, and five naked-eye planets move in a complex way against the background of the stars - They therefore became associated supernatural effects and beings - the gods - The seven days of the week are named after these seven bodies
+- The sun, moon, and five naked-eye planets move against the background of the stars - They were associated with gods and supernatural effects - The seven days of the week are named after these seven bodies

 Explaining Things -- Astrology?

 - Lacking any natural explanation for earthly events, civilizations developed supernatural explanations (or religions), including astrology; this is still true today! - These were connected with the sun, moon, and five naked-eye planets - Perhaps their motions could explain - and even predict - events on earth, a hypothesis not supported by evidence